resthub/resthub.org/backbone-stack.rst

 Automatic population of view model from a form
 ----------------------------------------------

-`Backbone Validation`_ provides some helpers to validate a model against constraints and Backbone_ defines some methods (such as ``save``) to validate a model and then save it on server.
+`Backbone Validation`_ provides some helpers to validate a model against constraints.
+Backbone_ defines some methods (such as ``save``) to validate a model and then save it on the server.
 But neither `Backbone Validation`_ nor Backbone_ allow to fill a model stored in a view with form values.

 RESThub comes with a really simple (naive ?) ``Backbone.View`` extension that copies each input field of a given form in a model.
 This helper is a new View method called ``populateModel()``.
 This function has to be explicitely called (e.g. before a ``save()``):